melbahwati/file_integrity_checker/README.md

 // mo elbahwati
 // project 1
-// init commit, work in progress file integrity checker
+// file integrity checker

+// how to use tool:

+//

 // initial outine:
 /*